rails/rails/guides/source/association_basics.md

 end
 ```

-Because of the `:foreign_key` option, Active Record will no longer automatically
-recognize the bi-directional association.
-This can cause your application to:
+Due to the `:foreign_key` option, Active Record will not automatically recognize the bi-directional association, which can lead to several issues:

 * Execute needless queries for the same data (in this example causing N+1 queries):

     ```irb
     irb> author = Author.first
     irb> author.books.any? do |book|
-    irb>   book.author.equal?(author) # This executes an author query for every book irb> end
+    irb>   book.writer.equal?(author) # This executes a writer query for every book irb> end
     => false
     ```